Legal history of wills: International law

 In the United States some states have adopted the narrow policy of enacting by statute the old common law rule, and providing that no will is valid unless made in the form required by the law of the state of the testator's domicile.
 The capacity of the testator, revocation and construction of a will, are governed by the law of the domicile of the testator at the time of his death—except in cases affected by Lord Kingsdown's Act, as he must be supposed to have used language in consonance with that law, unless indeed he express himself in technical language of another country.
 A good instance is Groos' Case (1904), Prob.
 269, where it was held that the will of a Dutch woman (at the time of her death domiciled in England) duly made in Holland was not revoked by her marriage, that being no ground of revocation by the law of Holland.

 The persons who are to take under a will are decided by different rules according as the property is movable or immovable, the former being governed by the law of the domicile, the latter by the lex loci rei sitae.
 It was held, however, in 1881 by the court of appeal in England that, under the will of an Englishman domiciled in Holland, leaving personal property to children, children legitimated per subsequens matrimonium could take, as they were legitimate by the law of Holland, though not by the law of England (re Goodman's Trusts, 17 Ch.
 D. 266).
 This principle was carried further in re Grey's Trusts (1892), 3 Ch.
 88, where it was held that a legitimated child was entitled to share in a devise of English realty.
-But it is to be noted that a person born out of lawful wedlock, though legitimated, could not succeed as heir to real estate in England As of 1911 (Birtwhistle v.
+But a person born out of lawful wedlock, though legitimated, could not succeed as heir to real estate in England As of 1911 (Birtwhistle v.
 Vardill, 2 Cl. and F. 895).
 A will duly executed abroad is generally required to be clothed with the authority of a court of the country where any property affected by the will is situate.